Floods have provided great cautionary tales throughout human history – what can they now teach us about speeding up carbon drawdown?

 Or rather, our nest of interconnected problems.
-To get our arms round this massive existential challenge, this article will examine one localised aspect, flood defences.
-We’ll look at it from the perspective of our middling English city, our small English city, and our small English town.
+To get our arms round this massive existential challenge, this article examines one localised aspect, flood defences.
+We’ll look at flood control from the perspective of a middling English city, a small English city, and a small English town.

-But first we need to understand why this is a different kind of problem.
-Why, when it comes to our climate crisis, are Scientific and Selfish superpowers not collaborating, but locked in mortal combat?
+First let’s clarify why this is a different kind of problem.
+Why, when it comes to our climate crisis, are our Scientific and Selfish superpowers not collaborating, but locked in mortal combat?

 The climate crisis response Russian doll

 The Greenhouse Effect acts on all human communities on the planet, but unevenly.
 This problem has broadly been identified as ‘climate justice’.

 - The impact is worse on poor countries than rich countries

 - Within countries, it’s worse for poor people than rich people

 - Among rich people, it’s worse for the 99.9% than for the top .01%